Sometimes better health doesn’t come in the form of a pill or new exercise regimen. Sometimes it comes simply from the food put into the body.

 In October 2015, the American Academy of Pediatrics recommended that pediatricians use the two-question screening above to screen for food insecurity among their patient as a way to address health issues from lack of access to healthy foods.

 Amanda Sherratt, MD, a pediatrician with ProMedica Physicians, works at the Center for Health Services on the campus of ProMedica Toledo Hospital.
-The food pharmacy is just a walk down the steps from her office.
+The food clinic is just a walk down the steps from her office.

 “It’s helping tremendously because we can just send them downstairs, where they can meet with a dietitian, get information on healthy eating, how to read food labels, eating on a budget, recipes and weight management,” Dr. Sherratt said, explaining that educating both parents and youth can help change behaviors over time.